kammoji/gapFinisher/README.md

 FGAP is provided with the gapFinisher download so that does not need to be installed.

-2. In your preferred installation directory (e.g. /usr/bin/ ; /home/user/bin/ ):
+In your preferred installation directory (e.g. /usr/bin/ ; /home/user/bin/ ):

 <pre>
 cd gapFinisher
 chmod -R 775 *
 </pre>

-NOTE: sudo these if needed
+NOTE: sudo the chmod if needed

 b.
 Running gapFinisher